friedemannbartels/latex-pagelayout/README.md

 ![Photo with border and shadow](doc/quickstart-3.svg)

-Have a look at the [examples](doc) to learn how to create double pages, cover pages, and more.
+Have a look at the [examples](doc) to learn how to create double pages, covers, and more.

-For a complete reference, read the [manual](doc/xputmanual.pdf).
+For a complete reference, read the [manual](doc/pagelayout-manual.pdf).

 ## Installation

-In general, you should use the package manager shipped with your TeX distribution to install Xput.
+In general, you should use the package manager shipped with your TeX distribution to install the pagelayout package.

-To install Xput manually, copy the contents of [xput.tds.zip](https://github.com/friedemannbartels/xput/releases/download/v1.0.2/xput.tds.zip) to your local TeX directory tree and run the command `texhash`.
+To install manually, copy the contents of [pagelayout.tds.zip](https://github.com/friedemannbartels/latex-pagelayout/releases/download/v1.0.2/pagelayout.tds.zip) to your local TeX directory tree and run the command `texhash`.

 To enable image optimization, shadow creation, and preflight, perform these installation steps:

 - Make sure that ImageMagick 7.0 or later and Inkscape 1.0 or later are installed.

-- Find your top level _texmf.cnf_ with the command `kpsewhich texmf.cnf`, and add `xputserver` to the list of `shell_escape_commands`.
+- Find your top level _texmf.cnf_ with the command `kpsewhich texmf.cnf`, and add `pagelayoutapi` to the list of `shell_escape_commands`.
   ```
-  shell_escape_commands = xputserver
+  shell_escape_commands = pagelayoutapi
   ```
-- When installing manually, add the directory _scripts/xput_ to your `PATH`.
+- When installing manually, add the directory _scripts/pagelayout_ to your `PATH`.

 ## Development